karl-cardenas-coding/go-lambda-cleanup/README.md

 ### Versions Retention

-To retain the two previous version excluding `$LATEST`, use the `-r` retain flag.
+To retain previous version excluding `$LATEST`, use the `-c` flag.
 Use this flag to control the number of versions to retain.
 ```shell
 $ glc clean -r us-east-2 -c 2 -s -p myProfile
 ```